igelstorm/income-two-sample-mr-analysis/README.md

 ## Downloading data

 - Most data sets are publicly available, and are automatically downloaded as part of the analyses.
-- There are a few exceptions:
-  - The education GWAS data must be downloaded manually from the [SSGAC Data Portal](https://thessgac.com/) (requires login).
-Download `GWAS_EA_excl23andMe.txt` and place it in the `input/data/` directory.
-  - The sibling-adjusted income GWAS data are not yet publicly available.
+- There is one exception: The sibling-adjusted income GWAS data are not yet publicly available.
 In order to run these analyses, the following files need to be present in the `input/data/siblinggwas/` directory:
   - `Income_WS_mtag_meta.txt`
   - `income-study-summary.txt`

 ## Running the analyses